rust-lang/rfcs/text/0000-stable-wakers.md

 In both cases, `core::task::RawWaker` and `core::task::RawWakerVTable` would be annotated with `#[repr(C)]` to ensure stable field ordering.
 Consideration may be taken as to which field order is more likely to help with the niche optimization of sum-types, but the likelihood of storing `Waker` or its fields in non-`Option` sum types is low, making this a low priority task.

-Remains the issue of the v-table being constructed from `extern "rust" fn`s, which are FFI-unsafe, where two approches may be taken.
+The issue remains: the v-table being constructed from `extern "rust" fn`s, which are FFI-unsafe, where two approaches may be taken.

 ## Small API breakage